Avarız: Avarız as a category of taxes

-The name "Avarız" was also used as a blanket term for cash taxes levied by central government, or avarız-i divaniye.
+The name "Avarız" was also used as a blanket term for cash taxes levied by central government, or avariz-i divaniye.
 The term later came to be used for one specific tax.

 Difficulties and exemptions

 Occasionally the tax burden could be heavy, provoking rebellion.
 Some waqfs were founded to help communities pay their nüzül and avarız obligations each year.

 The Ottoman Empire had a complex system of tax exemptions, and avarız was no exception.
 Various groups were exempted from avarız on the basis of lineage, public service by favoured professions, and sometimes a district's an exceptional inability to pay (for instance, if the district had already paid heavily towards other taxes, or been ravaged by warfare).
 The most common exemption was for villages which had been assigned guard duties.